 SEC.
-11. Constitution and organization of the Municipal Board-Compensation of members thereof.-The Municipal Board shall be the legislative body of the city and shall be composed of the Mayor, who shall be its presiding officer, the city treasurer, the city engineer, and five councilors elected at large by popular vote during every election for provincial and municipal officials in conformity with the provisions of the Election Code.
+11. Constitution and organization of the Munic-ipal Board; Compensation of members thereof.-The Municipal Board shall be the legislative body of the city and shall be composed of the Mayor, who shall be its presiding officer, and eight councilors, who shall be appointed by the President of the Philippines with the consent of the Commission on Appointments of the Congress of the Philippines.
+The councilors shall, unless sooner removed from office by the President, serve for a term of four years.
 In case of sickness, absence, suspension or other temporary disability of any member of the Board, or if necessary to maintain a quorum, the President of the Philippines may appoint a temporary substitute who shall possess all the rights and perform all the duties of a member of the Board until the return to duty of the regular incumbent.

-If any member of the Municipal Board shall be candidate for office in any election, he shall be incompetent to act with the Board in the discharge of the duties conferred upon it relative to election matters, and in such case the other members of the Board shall discharge said duties without his assistance, or they may choose some disinterested elector of the city to act with the Board in Such matters in his stead.
+If any member of the Municipal Board should be candidate for office in any election, he shall be disqualified to act with the Board in the discharge of the duties conferred upon it relative to election matters, and in such case the other members of the Board shall discharge said duties without his assistance, or they may choose some disinterested elector of the city to act with the Board in such matters in his stead.

-The members of the Municipal Board, who are not officers or employees of the Government receiving a fixed compensation or salary from public funds, shall receive ten pesos for each day of attendance on the session of the Board.
+The members of the Municipal Board shall receive ten pesos for each day of attendance of the session of the Board.